Experts say the surgery can provide more than just weight loss. It can also lower the risk of heart attack and stroke.

 “Private insurers have many restrictions and even exclusions,” explained Roslin.
 “This is very unfortunate and demonstrates the bias against obese individuals, as few procedures have ever shown benefits equivalent to this study with any medical therapy.”

-Without type 2 diabetes, most patients would need to have a BMI greater than 40, according to the NIDDK, unless they also have sleep apnea or heart disease.
+Without type 2 diabetes, most patients would need to have a BMI greater than 40, according to the

 “Name any procedure that prevents heart attacks, strokes, and deaths, including CABG [coronary artery bypass graft], stents, or carotid endarterectomy,” added Roslin.
 “They have never approached these results.
 This data shows that bariatric surgery saves lives in obese diabetics.”

 Frustrated with lack of insurance coverage for bariatric surgery, Roslin points out that too often, the medical system treats the cardiac disease or other symptoms while ignoring the cause: obesity and its related complications.

 “This data is phenomenal,” said Roslin, “and should make exclusions for bariatric surgery in diabetics illegal and immoral.
 We need to stop blaming patients for obesity.”

 “Successful bariatric patients become very structured,” Roslin said.
 “They use the procedure and early improvement to make lifestyle changes.”